STRATEGIC PLAN | doc

 1. The University will provide an electronic communications system that is maintained through a well connected, redundant, and secure computer system

-2. The Communication and Information Technologies (CIT) department will hold central responsibility for the installation, maintenance, upgrading, and securing all equipment, software, and procedures that comprise the University network
+2. The Office of Technology Services (OTS) department will hold central responsibility for the installation, maintenance, upgrading, and securing all equipment, software, and procedures that comprise the University network

-3. The CIT department will provide appropriate safeguards, to the extent possible, to keep the network from interruptions in service
+3. The OTS department will provide appropriate safeguards, to the extent possible, to keep the network from interruptions in service

 4. Electronic communications transmitted through the TSU network system either within the campus or to outside entities are considered to be University property